 - Assembling snack bags

-After brainstorming these activities with Hospitality Homes, we featured these activities on PGK’s website and our YouthGive mobile app.
+After brainstorming these activities with Hospitality Homes, we featured these activities on PGK’s website and our YouthGive mobile app (in 2019 we launched the new Give Back App).
 We also invited Hospitality Homes to participate in our annual Create the Change Day.

 - Thanks to PGK, Hospitality Homes now has a robust program for youth to contribute to their work!